gbif/hp-swissnatcoll/en/how-to-publish-data.md

 # How to navigate in DAGI

-When [logging in](#log-in) the Data Aggregator, the platform opens on the [Collections page](#collections-page).
+When [logging](#log-in) in the Data Aggregator, the platform opens on the [Collections page](#collections-page).

 In the top-right corner of the page, you can see your login name, the button to log out and the button to choose between light/dark/computer themes.
 The platform is available only in English.

 ## Collections view

 The collections displayed here are the ones that have been added by a Collection Digitizer of your institution.
-You can see only the collections of the institution you have have been registered to upon creation of your user's profile.
+You can see only the collections of the institution you have been registered to upon creation of your user's profile.
 The collections are organised by default by order of creation.
 If you wish to order them differently, you can click on any of the available headers (Name, Code, State, Institution Code, Institution, Progress, Records count / est., Updated At) and order them in an ascending or descending order.
 Only the Collection Digitizers can add, edit and delete collections in the Collections page.

 The State display is green (🕒Ready) when the previous action requested is finished and a new one can be done (Actions : [📤import a dataset](#import-my-data), [📥export](#export-my-data),  [🧩encode](#encode-my-data), [🌐publish](#publish-my-data) and [✅approve](#approve-my-data)).